Unsloth Studio Installation

 ### Update Unsloth Studio

-To update Unsloth Studio use:
+To update Unsloth Studio use the same commands as install:

 ```bash